CoopReflect: Towards Natural Language Communication for Cooperative Autonomous Driving via Multi-Agent Learning: Method

 \section{Method}

-The core technical challenge of the \task{} problem is to enable agents to communicate in natural language in order to facilitate cooperation and act correspondingly.
-To establish an initial solution, we adopt an \textbf{LLM agent framework} (Figure~\ref{fig:method}) that prompts LLMs as a foundational prior for autonomous agents to engage in human-like communication, structuring the message within natural language space, allowing agents to interpret messages and make informed driving decisions.
-A key challenge of using LLMs lies in that they are not specifically trained for driving tasks.
-To overcome this limitation, we introduce \textbf{\method}~(Algorithm \ref{alg:centralized}), a \textbf{novel multi-agent learning methods for LLM agents} built upon feedback loops that allow LLM agents to iteratively refine their communication and motion control policies through trial-and-error interactions with confederate agents.
+The core technical challenge of the \task{} problem is to enable embodied agents to {\textit{communicate in natural language for cooperative purposes and to adjust their actions dynamically according to the conversation}}.
+While prior works relied on extensive imitation learning data from human play to train agent policies that can speak or make decisions in natural language contexts \citep{meta2022cicero}, we instead explore leveraging pre-trained large language models to endow agents with such communication and reasoning capabilities.
+To establish an initial solution, we adopt an \textbf{LLM agent framework} (\figref{fig:method}) that employs LLMs as a foundational prior for autonomous agents to engage in human-like communication, structuring messages within natural language space, and allowing agents to interpret messages to make informed driving decisions.
+However, LLMs are typically not trained for cooperative driving tasks.
+To address this limitation, we introduce \textbf{\method}, a \textbf{novel multi-agent learning method for LLM agents} built upon feedback loops that allow LLM agents to iteratively refine their communication and control policies through trial-and-error interactions with confederate agents.
 Inspired by how humans reflect and debrief after a cooperative game such as Hanabi, we enable agents to discuss cooperative strategies after each interaction episode.